 Conduct regular reconciliation of commission payments and sales.

-Provide training for sales staff on commission structures.
+Provide training for sales staff on commission-only sales positions.

 Align commission policies with company objectives.